JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-14.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: since Kotlin 1.4, uchecked casts of covariant types produce the intersection type, not the type used in the cast.
+> **Short summary**: since Kotlin 1.4, uchecked casts of covariant types produce the intersection type for smart casts,
+>  not the type of the unchecked cast.
 >
 > **Deprecation cycle**:
 >